-As of June 30, 2018, the Company has not finalized its fair value determinations of the assets acquired and liabilities assumed.
-The preliminary valuation of the assets acquired and liabilities assumed was based on the information that was available as of the acquisition date, and the expectations and assumptions that have been deemed reasonable by the Company's management.
-The valuation of the acquired assets and liabilities assumed is currently being reviewed, with the expectation of completion in the third quarter.
+As of September 29, 2018, the Company has finalized its fair value determinations of the assets acquired and liabilities assumed.
+The valuation of the assets acquired and liabilities assumed was based on the information that was available as of the acquisition date and the expectations and assumptions that have been deemed reasonable by the Company's management.